XVs32/kcauto_custom/README.md

 * More fleet presets that you could define in a config file
 * Auto akashi repair
 * Auto factory which runs the daily develop and ship building
-* Auto selection of sortie map based on currently available quest
+* Auto selection of sortie map based on currently available quest (KC3 is needed in this mode)

 ## Installation